dawnie8/AND-CapstoneProject/README.md

-*To use this app, please insert your username and API key from https://www.citatum.hu/api.php into the gradle.properties file!*
+*To use this app, please insert your username and API key from https://www.citatum.hu/api.php into the gradle.properties file.
+You should also paste your `google-service.json` file into the `app` directory.*

 # Capstone Project - Hungarian Quotes App